malkhamis-panw/gaia/doc/documentation.md

 Type: `[][]string`

-The tag or tag expression that identifies the Defender profile to be mapped.
+The tag or tag expression that identifies the enforcer profile to be mapped.

 ##### `propagate`